christikaes/nepalcooks/content/pages/thank-you.md

 layout: page
 ---

-Thank you for contacting me!
-I will get back in touch with you soon.
+Thank you for contacting us!
+We will get back in touch with you soon.

 **Have a great day!**